shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 **How is NeuronRain code licensed?
 Can it be used commercially?
 Is technical support available?**

-All repositories of NeuronRain (in Sourceforge, GitLab and GitHub) excluding Grafit course materials (https://github.com/shrinivaasanka/Grafit/ which is Creative Commons 4.0 licensed) are GPLv3 copyleft licensed.
+All repositories of NeuronRain (in Sourceforge, GitLab and GitHub) excluding Grafit course materials (https://github.com/shrinivaasanka/Grafit/ - replicated in SourceForge and GitLab - which is Creative Commons 4.0 licensed) are GPLv3 copyleft licensed.
 As per license terms, NeuronRain code has no warranty.
 Any commercial derivative is subject to clauses of GPLv3 copyleft licensing.
 Please refer to https://www.gnu.org/licenses/gpl-faq.html#GPLCommercially for licensing terms for commercial derivatives ("Free means freedom, not price").
 GPLv3 copyleft license mandates any derived source code to be open sourced (Sections on Conveying Verbatim Copies, Conveying Modified Source and Non-Source versions - https://www.gnu.org/licenses/gpl-3.0.en.html).
 Present model followed is as below
 	(*) NeuronRain repositories also have implementations of author's publications and drafts - respective GPLv3 clauses apply (*) NeuronRain has a closesource version in development - dual licensing - but it is not commercially available (*) Premium Technical support for NeuronRain codebases is provided on direct request based on feasibility and time constraints.